compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 ```

 If you're adding a new library and plan to submit a PR for it, please make sure that its identifier appears in alphabetical order
- in the `libs` property, and put all its releated configuration in that same order when defining it.
+ in the `libs` property.
+You should also put all its related configuration in that same order when defining it.
  This helps us keep the config manageable until further automation can be implemented.
 Thank you!